cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     if ack != nil {
         // NOTE: Synchronous ack.
         writeAcknowledgement(packet.destChannel,packet.sequence,ack)
-        // emit an acknowledgement event for each app acknowledgement in the acknowledgement for i, ack in acknowledgment {
-            // In case of Synchronous ack we emit the event here as we have all the necessary information, while writeAcknowledgement can only retrieve this in case of asynchronous ack. emitEvents("write_acknowledgement", {
-                sourceChannel: packet.sourceChannel,
-                destChannel: packet.destChannel,
-                sequence: packet.sequence, // value is string in decimal format
-                payloadSequence: i, // value is string in decimal format
-                acknowledgement: toHex(ack),
-            })
-        }
-    }else {
+    } else {
         // NOTE No ack || Asynchronous ack.
         // ack is nil and will be written asynchronously, so we store the full packet in the private store storedPacket[packet.destChannel,packet.sequence]=packet
     }
     // Provable Stores